Felipia

 For years they tried to keep to themselves.
 The Indios accepted them, the Moors accepted the Indios.
 Remarkably, the Natives adopted (poor) Castilian, and development of the Felipese language began.

 As slaves were traded in North America, some were shipped to their region.
 Many Felipese became slave-owners.
 In the late 1700’s, an abolitionist movement became very popular.
 By 1815, the abolition movement was complete and there were no longer any Felipese slave-owners.
-Slaves integrated into the population fairly-quickly, most likely because the Felipese had come to hate slavery and racism so much.
+Slaves integrated into the population fairly quickly, most likely because the Felipese had come to hate slavery and racism so much.

 When Mejico gained their independence, the Felipese fought hard not to be integrated into the Mejican culture.
 As most of them lived in the Tejas region, they were afraid of invasion because Castile did not recognize Mejico’s claim over Tejas.
 The Felipese were caught in the middle of a large conflict, and declared neutrality.
-They have tried remained culturally secluded and neutral ever since.
+They have tried to remain culturally secluded and neutral ever since.

 Flag created at the 1900 convention.
 The stripes of red, white, and black, stand for the Indios, White Moors, and Black Africans (respectively) that make up their blood.
 The Green stands for the peace between the ethnicities.